gonzdn/OnionArquitecture_Redis/README.md

 ```

 To run redis, just extract the package, then execute redis-server.exe and minimize the window.
-You can also  test if redis is running without issues by executing "redis-cli.exe" and sending the command "ping", you should recive "pong" as a response, then close the client window.
+You can also  test if redis is running without issues by executing "redis-cli.exe" and sending the command "ping", you should receive "pong" as a response, then close the client window.

 ```bash
 $ redis-cli ping